 Students who feel they have received an erroneous grade must appeal that grade to their instructor a maximum of five (5) business days after the start of the following quarter.
 Only final grades may be appealed.
-If the student and instructor do not reach a resolution, the student may appeal to the Academic Chair of their program.
-The Academic Chair, after consultation with the instructor and student, will make a determination.
+If the student and instructor do not reach a resolution, the student may appeal to the Program Director.
+The Program Director, after consultation with the instructor and student, will make a determination.
 The student, if still unhappy with the decision, may appeal to the Chief Academic Officer, in writing, who will make a final determination and whose decision is final.